awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

       For more information, see [Protecting data using server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](UsingServerSideEncryption.md)\.

    1. To encrypt the uploaded files using the AWS Key Management Service \(AWS KMS\), choose **AWS Key Management Service key \(SSE\-KMS\)**\.
 Then choose an option for **AWS KMS key**\.
-      + AWS managed key \- Choose an [AWS managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk)\.
+      + AWS managed key \- Choose an [AWS managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk)\.
-      + Choose from your KMS master keys \- Choose a [customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) from a list of CMKs in the same Region as your bucket\.
+      + Choose from your KMS root keys \- Choose a [customer managed key ](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) from a list of KMS keys in the same Region as your bucket\.

-        For more information about creating a customer managed AWS KMS CMK, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
-For more information about protecting data with AWS KMS, see [Protecting Data Using Server\-Side Encryption with CMKs Stored in AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.
+        For more information about creating a customer managed key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about protecting data with AWS KMS, see [Protecting Data Using Server\-Side Encryption with KMS keys Stored in AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.
-      + Enter KMS master key ARN \- Specify the AWS KMS key ARN for a customer managed CMK, and enter the Amazon Resource Name \(ARN\)\.
+      + Enter KMS root key ARN \- Specify the AWS KMS key ARN for a customer managed key, and enter the Amazon Resource Name \(ARN\)\.

-        You can use the KMS master key ARN to give an external account the ability to use an object that is protected by an AWS KMS CMK\.
-To do this, choose **Enter KMS master key ARN**, and enter the Amazon Resource Name \(ARN\) for the external account\.
-Administrators of an external account that have usage permissions to an object protected by your AWS KMS CMK can further restrict access by creating a resource\-level IAM policy\.
+        You can use the KMS root key ARN to give an external account the ability to use an object that is protected by an AWS KMS key\.
+To do this, choose **Enter KMS root key ARN**, and enter the Amazon Resource Name \(ARN\) for the external account\.
+Administrators of an external account that have usage permissions to an object protected by your KMS key can further restrict access by creating a resource\-level IAM policy\.
 **Note**
-To encrypt objects in a bucket, you can use only CMKs that are available in the same AWS Region as the bucket\.
+To encrypt objects in a bucket, you can use only AWS KMS keys that are available in the same AWS Region as the bucket\.

 1. To change access control list permissions, under **Access control list \(ACL\)**, edit permissions\.